 Drag and drop an image of your character into the Synopsis.

-Once you’ve added images to each profile, highlight your Characters folder in the binder.
+Once you’ve added images, highlight your Characters folder in the binder.
 Then select Corkboard to see all the character images.

-Now you have an inspirational image for each character.
-In the Inspector, you can add a short text synopsis of a character’s role, and in the editor, you can view the details.
+Now you have an inspirational image and you can toggle back to text to add a synopsis of a character’s role.

 Download the Free Character Template for Scrivener!